-- 1 If Audition is open, close it without saving to start fresh.
-Open the program, choose File > Open, navigate to the Lesson04 folder, and open the file NarrationNeedsHelp.wav.
-Play the file. - 2 Click the right arrow of an effect's insert, and choose Special > Vocal Enhancer. - 3 Click Male to reduce the low end somewhat to minimize p-popping and booming; note that it also helps even out the level variations a bit. - 4 Load the file Drum+Bass+Arp110.way, and insert the Vocal Enhancer in the Effects Rack.
-Select the Vocal Enhancer's Music option.
+- 1 Choose File > Open, navigate to the Lesson04 folder, and open the file NarrationNeedsHelp.wav.
+Play the file by pressing the spacebar. - 2 Click an effect insert's right arrow, and choose Special > Vocal Enhancer. - 3 Click Male to reduce the low end somewhat to minimize p-popping and booming; note that it also helps even out the level variations a bit. - 4 Load the file Drum+Bass+Arp110.way, and insert the Vocal Enhancer in the Effects Rack.
+Select the Vocal Enhancer's Music option. - 5 Bypass the Vocal Enhancer.
+You'll hear that the music is brighter, which could potentially interfere with vocal intelligibility.
+Enabling the Vocal Enhancer's Music option creates more "space" for voice-over. - 6 With the same file playing, click the Male and Female options.
+You'll hear how this affects music, which makes the changes in frequency response more obvious.